Vesec/ICT223-Dashboard/README.md

 # About #

-- This Repository is a Work in Progress for a College Course and as such Subject to intermittent breaks in the code or sudden major changes in structure.
+- This Repository is a Work in Progress for a College Course and as such Subject to intermittent breaks in the code or sudden major changes in structure or layout of the dashboard as new feature are added.

 - The repository contains the JSON files for each Widget, Rule Set, Profile and the necessary Python files to send and display data about the system to the Thingsboard dashboard.

-- This Dashboard is inteded to display statistics about the Raspberry Pi's environment as well as the System Resources.
+- This Dashboard is intended to display statistics about the Raspberry Pi's environment as well as the System Resources.

 ## Notes ##